-17 Bingeworthy K-dramas on Netflix (and other Platforms) Recommended by a Korean
+17 Bingeworthy K-dramas on Netflix Recommended by a Korean

-This post covers the best K-dramas out on Netflix.
+This post covers the best K-dramas on Netflix and other platforms.

 I’ve had some free time to watch K-dramas during the pandemic and want to share my favorite ones.